neonzoul/AutomateOS-v1.0/docs/technical/Devlog/sprint4/Sprint4-TechnicalBreakdown.md

 4. Style statuses with colors similar to the status pill (e.g., green for success, red for fail).

-### 4.2 Load Google Sheets template
+### 4.2 Load Notion template

-1. Add the JSON file examples/google-sheets-automation.json (as described in the requirements) to the repo.
+1. Add the JSON file examples/notion-automation.json (as described in the requirements) to the repo.

-2. In apps/dev-web/src/builder/canvas/CanvasToolbar.tsx, add another button labeled “Sheets Template”.
+2. In apps/dev-web/src/builder/canvas/CanvasToolbar.tsx, add another button labeled "Notion Template".
 Copy the Slack template loader logic: fetch the JSON, validate with WorkflowSchema, load into the graph, clear selection and run state, and show a toast.

-3. Add a small icon (optional) or note that API keys must be configured via credentials.
+3. Add a small icon (optional) or note that Integration Token must be configured via credentials.

 ### 4.3 Credential manager UI (optional but recommended)